Site Search

 • Solution: Use less than 25GB per month (enough for a medium blog)

 Important: Always monitor your usage on free CDN plans.
-Cloudinary's free tier has 25GB monthly bandwidth limit, which is enough for about 10,000 visitors/month.
+Cloudinary's free tier has a 25GB monthly bandwidth limit, which is enough for about 10,000 visitors per month.
+If you exceed this limit, your images will show a 404 error until the next billing cycle.

 Final Thoughts